A Task-Centric Theory for Iterative Self-Improvement with Easy-to-Hard Curricula: Conclusion

 \section{Conclusion}

 In this work, we developed a task-centric framework for understanding iterative self-improvement pipelines.
 For a single task, our finite-sample analysis characterizes key factors (e.g., task difficulty and sampling budget) that determine when (multi-step) self-improvement happens, and it also exposes intrinsic limits on what can be achieved through self-improvement alone.
 Beyond single-task training, we provide theoretical guidance for structuring iteration-wise curricula across difficulty levels and identify regimes where easy-to-hard scheduling yields a stronger lower bound guarantee than fixed-mixture training.
 By analyzing the feasibility and improvement conditions, we highlight the role of appropriate adjacent task difficulty ratios and a critical sample size near which the provably advantageous initialization region for easy-to-hard undergoes a sharp phase transition.
-Finally, our predictions are further supported by synthetic shortest path experiments, where we observe trends consistent with our theory.
+Finally, our predictions are further supported by experiments on a synthetic shortest path task and multiple standard mathematical reasoning benchmarks, where we observe trends consistent with our theory.